globalxolutions/animatecss/README.md

 Live examples could be found at: http://daneden.me/animate/

-Animate css is an open source css library developed by: Dan Eden.
+Animate css is an open source css library developed by: Daniel Eden (daneden).

 ## Installation